holy week & easter

 We remember…

-• Jesus’ descent to hell (the place of the dead), where He rescued the captive dead
+• Jesus’ descent to hell, where He rescued the captive dead

 • The moment when the joyful news of Jesus’ resurrection was first discovered